microsoft/CloudAdoptionFramework/ready/AzNamingTool/README.md

-The Azure Naming Tool has been moved to a new GitHub repo in the Microsoft Patterns & Practices Organization.
+The Azure Naming Tool has been moved to a new GitHub repo in the Microsoft patterns & practices GitHub organization.
 This change will allow us more frequent updates, enhanced features, and the ability to request new features and report bugs.

 [**Go to the new Azure Naming Tool Repo**](https://github.com/mspnp/AzureNamingTool)